 The Provost Fellows program provides support for up to three faculty or staff to work on an important university initiative.

-Through the fellowship, the Office of the Provost will provide funding for a related workshop/conference (up to $2,500) as well as a $2,500 stipend for the year.
-Provost fellows will roughly work three to four hours per week during the academic year.
-Fellows may be faculty or staff and should gain permission to pursue an initiative prior to application.
+Through the fellowship, the Office of the Provost provides funding for a related workshop/conference (up to $2,500) as well as a $2,500 stipend for the year.
+Provost Fellows work roughly three to four hours per week during the academic year.